 Cognition, a suite of neural processes including decision-making, learning, and memory, determines how individuals interact with their environment, and therefore impacts on a range of ecological and evolutionary processes.
 The major goal of my research is to understand how cognitive processes are shaped by natural selection.
 My research is focused on avian foraging and social behaviour, using experiments in the field and in aviaries.
-I am also currently developing insect study systems (Gryllus spp.) and welcome graduate applications for this project.
+I am also studying behaviour and cognition of field crickets (Gryllus spp.), with a focus on causes and consequences of individual differences in learning and memory.
 I use an integrated approach, drawing from behavioural ecology, evolutionary ecology, and experimental psychology.

 1998-2001: B.Sc.
 Biologie, Université Laval, Canada

 2007-2009: Postdoc, Université du Québec à Montréal, Canada

 2009-2012: Postdoc, EGI, University of Oxford, United Kingdom

 2012-2017: Assistant Professor, Biology, University of Ottawa, Canada

 2017-Now: Associate Professor and University Research Chair in Cognitive Ecology, Dept. Biology, University of Ottawa, Canada